 The Lewis and Clark Expedition

-On May 14, 1804, an expedition led by Captain Meriwether Lewis and Second Lieutenant William Clark left Camp Dubois, near present day Hartford, Illinois, to begin an historic journey of discovery across North America.
-As not much was known about the Pacific Northwest in the late 1700’s, Thomas Jefferson decided to commission such an expedition amongst rumors that the French King, Louise XVI, was considering sending a French expedition to the area.
+On May 14, 1804, an expedition led by Captain Meriwether Lewis and Second Lieutenant William Clark left Camp Dubois, near present-day Hartford, Illinois, to begin a historic journey of discovery across North America.
+As not much was known about the Pacific Northwest in the late 1700s, Thomas Jefferson decided to commission such an expedition amongst rumors that the French King, Louise XVI, was considering sending a French expedition to the area.

 The Louisiana Purchase